What Should You Know Before Buying a Processor?

 Is the processor compatible with the motherboard and RAM?

-At the same time, the motherboard must support the type of RAM (DDR3, DDR4, DDR5, etc.) and the speeds of RAM you wish to use.
-RAM generations (like DDR4, DDR5) have different physical and voltage specifications.
-A modern processor that supports DDR4, for example, will not be compatible with DDR5 unless the motherboard supports both, which is uncommon.
-Keep in mind that sometimes a BIOS/UEFI update can add compatibility with new RAM or improve existing compatibility.
+Additionally, the motherboard must support the type of RAM (DDR3, DDR4, DDR5, etc.) and the speeds of the RAM you want to use.
+RAM generations, such as DDR4 and DDR5, have different physical and voltage specifications.
+For example, a modern processor that supports DDR4 will not be compatible with DDR5 unless the motherboard supports both, which is rare.

 What is better: more cores or higher clock speed?